1. Keep the "Shift" button down and hit "F5"

 2. Clear your web browser's history and cache

 2.1 Clearing Cache and History on Windows OS

 Clearing the cache on your computer is (usually) a quick and easy way to help speed it up.
-Deleting those temporary files frees up space, helping you computer run smoother, especially if you have not cleared the cache for a extended period.
+Deleting those temporary files frees up space, helping your computer run smoother, especially if you have not cleared the cache for an extended period.
 However, finding the different caches in Windows 8 is a little trickier than in previous Windows systems.